Build an IP Based Rate Limiting Module in Node.js with Typescript

 I recently wrote a very simple IP address based rate limit module called rt-limit

-And there is no fancy schemes in this rate limit module, simply define a max
+And there are no fancy schemes in this rate limit module.
+Simply define a max

-of request points are allowed in a period
+of request points that are allowed in a period

 of time.
-When an IP address made a request with certain points
+When an IP address makes a request with certain points

 table.
-If there is no more points left, then the request is rejected.
+If there are no more points left, then the request is rejected.

 Build Your Own Rate Limiting Module

-Follow this section to wrote your own rate limiting module in Typescript, or to use the library directly.
+Follow this section to write your own rate limiting module in TypeScript, or to use the library directly.

 Define Limit Record